-Alternatives 2 and 3 differ in type, amount, and quality of data they would provide.
-They also differ in feasibility.
-Alternative 2 would require selected vessels to report electronically (computer or fax) through the Standard Atlantic Fisheries Information System (SAFIS) and require weekly or daily reporting when it is anticipated a quota was going to be met.
+Alternative 5 would require for-hire trip reports to be submitted in accordance with the ACCSP standards using the SAFIS system.
+This alternative is essentially the same as Alternative 2 and would incur similar biological impacts described above.
+Alternative 5 would require selected vessels to report electronically (computer or fax) through the SAFIS and require weekly or daily reporting when it is anticipated a quota was going to be met.
 SAFIS is a real-time, web-based reporting system for commercial landings on the Atlantic coast.
 It is comprised of three applications: